Aceinna/docs_openrtk/algorithms/Innovation.rst

-stateenvironment of the system  and uses the available sensor information as follows:
+.. stateenvironment of the system  and uses the available sensor information as follows:

+The available sensor information is used as follows:

-    1) Accelerometers “level” the system (used to compute :math:`{^{\perp}}{\phi}{_{meas}^{B}}` and :math:`{^{\perp}}{\theta}{_{meas}^{B}}`) FN
+    #.
+Accelerometers “level” the system (used to compute :math:`{^{\perp}}{\phi}{_{meas}^{B}}` and
+       :math:`{^{\perp}}{\theta}{_{meas}^{B}}`) FN

-    2) Magnetometers and/or GPS heading information align the \perp-frame with true or magnetic north (:math:`{^{N}}{\psi}{^{\perp}}`)
+    #.
+Magnetometers and/or GPS heading information align the \perp-frame with true or magnetic north
+       (:math:`{^{N}}{\psi}{^{\perp}}`)

-    3) GPS position and velocity measurements update the position and velocity estimates (:math:`\vec{r}^{N}` and :math:`\vec{v}^{N}`)
+    #.
+GPS position and velocity measurements update the position and velocity estimates
+       (:math:`\vec{r}^{N}` and :math:`\vec{v}^{N}`)

+..
 Based upon these steps, the measureme